Battle of Kandarpi Ghat: Battle

 The battle started on 4 October 1753.
 Initially Bhikhari Mahtha gained an edge over the Maithili forces but on, 7 October 1753, Maharaja Narendra Singh personally held the frontline while riding his war elephant named "Gajendra".
 The battle was hard-fought, where both of the sides fought bravely and stubbornly, with both traditional weapons and matchlocks.
 Army of Raj Darbhanga used matchlocks for the first time in warfare, amidst the fight Maharaja Narendra Singh's elephant was slained under him.
 One of the Maithili commander, "Umrao singh" was killed in action after slaying his counterpart, "Salawat Roy".
 The Maithili troops, along with their allies from various zamindaris across Bihar, presented their utmost might upon Nawab's forces, successfully routing them.
+A highly interesting account of this battle is also described in the poetic composition Kandarpi Ghat Larai of the Maithili poet Lalkavi.

 Victory Pillar

 A Vijaya Stambh i.e., a victory pillar has been erected and constructed to commemorate this event by the efforts of Indian Government at Kandarpi Ghat, Harna.